Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Add-AzureADMScustomSecurityAttributeDefinitionAllowedValues.md

 # Add-AzureADMScustomSecurityAttributeDefinitionAllowedValues

 ## SYNOPSIS
-Adds an allowed value for a custom security attribute definition.
+Adds a predefined value for a custom security attribute definition.

 ## SYNTAX